jacksoncougar/CPSC-481/index.md

 - If the social aspects of the app were opened up more we could leverage the skills and knowledge of our expert users to help tutor and teach newcomers to gardeners by implementing rewards for responding to help posts.

 # Conclusions

+We learned a great deal about the UCD process throughout the semester by completing this project.
+We had the kernel of an idea at the beginning and through the stages of Investigate, Ideate, Prototype, and Feedback were able to design what we feel is a high quality prototype of a good solution to an important problem.

 In the end we produced a high-fidelity prototype that showed that our goal of creating an app to introduce people to gardening was not only possible but readily achievable.
 Going forward we need to take a step back however and re-evaluate what is important to our users.